Kevlar Thread Buying Guide

 Acids and Alkalis - Good resistance to dilute acids and bases.
 Degraded by strong mineral acids and to lesser extent, by strong mineral bases.
 This is important when Kevlar thread is used in a laboratory setting.

 Bleaching and Solvents - Should not be bleached.
 Excellent solvent resistance.
 This matters when Kevlar gear is reused.

 Mildew, Aging, and Sunlight - Excellent resistance to mildew and aging.
 Prolonged exposure to sunlight causes deterioration.
 Polyester thread works just as well in some cases.Abrasion - Good abrasion resistance.

 Nobody buys filament Kevlar thread for its color.
 It normally comes a color called Natural (yellow) and cannot be dyed after it is manufactured.
 Usually, color is not a problem because it takes a back seat to strength and heat resistance in most applications.
 There is some black filament Kevlar on the market.
-We sell it when available, but we do not have a steady source.
+We sell it when it is available, but we do not have a steady source for it.

-Color is very important when it comes to fire retardant garments, turnout gear, and racing suits.
+Color may be important when it comes to fire retardant garments, turnout gear, and racing suits.
 Use Fire Retardant Sewing Thread for sewing seams and attaching patches; use Fire Retardant Embroidery Thread for embroidering names and logos.